Drainage Water Quality Improvement in the Middle Fork Crow Watershed (BWSR Legacy Grant)

 District (MFCRWD) has made a concerted effort to establish productive, cooperative relationships with the agricultural community.
 Successful efforts to date include feedlot upgrades, sediment block installations, animal exclusions, and drainage water management.
 The proposed project entails a cooperative effort between Kandiyohi County and the MFCRWD to build on the slowly growing repertoire of District-installed agricultural best management practices within the Middle Fork Crow River Watershed.
 Under this proposal, more than 500 linear feet of woodchip bioreactors and 5 rock inlets will be installed.
 The project also includes effectiveness monitoring and the development and delivery of an agricultural best management practices tour to promote project results.

-members of the public.
-As part of this commitment, the District strives to provide an accessible website compatible with
+channels of communication to all members of the public.
+As part of this commitment, Middle Fork Crow River Watershed District

-website are created to allow individuals with vision and other impairments to understand and use the website to the same
+other impairments to understand and use the website to the same degree as someone without disabilities.
+We welcome

 If you need any special assistance or accommodations:

-The District has designated a Compliance Coordinator for website disability-related accommodations.
-The Compliance
+Middle Fork Crow River Watershed District has designated a compliance officer for website disability-related accommodations.

-Coordinator has received training in website accessibility and updates the site in accordance with those best
+The compliance officer has received training in website accessibility and updates the site in accordance with those best

-Compliance Procedures
+Compliance Procedures and Reports

 Linked Documents and Third Parties

-Please note that this site may link out to third-party websites that do not have accessible content.
-This site may
+Please note that this site may link out to third-party websites, such as state or federal agencies, that do

-also include documents provided by third parties.
-While we cannot control the accessibility of content provided by
+agenda packets, for example.
+While we cannot control the accessibility of content provided by third parties,

-third parties, we are happy to assist any member of the public with reading and accessing content on our site.
+we are happy to assist any member of the public with reading and accessing content on our site.